DC293/DC293.github.io/_machine-learning/K-nearest_neighbors.md

 It is best practice to use odd numbers of classifiers to avoid a tie, however, if an even number is required, and there is a tie between classes, we need a way to select which class to pick.
 One method is to take the class of the nearerst data point.

 ## Selecting K
 Now we have created our function for finding the nearest neighbours and classifying our unknown point, but how do we select how many points we should use in our classification?
 A key concept for machine learning is training and validation of models.
 Below we have created some training and validation sets for our cars data.
 To do this we'll use sklearn's train_test_split function which takes a dataframe or series as an input.
-We'll then change these dataframes back into dictionaries to use in teh functions we have defined above.
+We'll then change these dataframes back into dictionaries to use in the functions we have defined above.

 ```python
 from sklearn.model_selection import train_test_split